tillfinancial/dummy-data/README.md

 A transaction represents a child's spending history on Till.
 We expose transactions on a per family_user basis.
 The family_user_id of the user you are trying to get the spending history of is embedded in the path (see below).

 This a paginated resource.
 Each page has it's own endpoint.
 For example, page 1 could be `/family_users/csrv435f/transactions/page1.json`, while page 2 is `/family_users/csrv435f/transactions/page2.json`.
-Each page has 10 entries.
+Each page has up to 10 entries.
+A response with less than 10 entries means that is the last page of results.

 ### Attributes